Peanutseeker/Blog/src/content/posts/Higher order functions in python.md

 result = square_successor(12)
 ```

 In the example above, the function f and g are defined inside the compose1 function, and should be destroyed after returning h (marked as the end for compose1's life cycle).
-However, in order to have the function h operate successfully, **==python will package the functions f, g, and h together and return this whole package==**
+However, in order to have the function h operate successfully, **<mark>python will package the functions f, g, and h together and return this whole package</mark>**
 Therefore, the function "square successor" means a package including the definition of h and the environment this construction of h depends on(whereas f refers to the function "square" and g refers to the function "successor").
 In this way, the two functions can be called inside the function h.

 #### Application: Newton's method